- cowardice (n.)

 - cowl (n.)

-- Old English cule, from earlier cugele, from Late Latin cuculla "monk's cowl," variant of Latin cucullus "hood, cowl," of uncertain origin.
+- Old English cule, from earlier cugele, from Late Latin cuculla "monk's cowl," variant of Latin cucullus "hood, cowl," which is of uncertain origin.
 Cowling is 1917 in the aircraft sense.

 - cowlick (n.)